metacpan/metacpan-cpan-extracted/distros/F/FCGI-Buffer/README.md

         # ...
     }

-To also make use of server caches, that is to say to save regenerating output when different clients ask you for the same data, you will need to create a cache.
+To also make use of server caches, that is to say, to save regenerating output when different clients ask you for the same data, you will need to create a cache.
 But that's simple:

     use FCGI;